mercurylampMKII/myProject_1/readme.txt

-gti is a version control system git is free software
+gti is a distributed version control system git is free software